Cleveland Workers’ Compensation Lawyer

 At Elk & Elk Co., Ltd, our goal is to make sure you are taken care of financially during your recovery and have the tools you need to return to work as soon as possible.
 That could involve retraining, assistive devices or other accommodations to compensate for your injury.
 While dealing with the workers’ compensation process can be difficult, our decades of combined experience make it much easier.
-We have helped injured workers throughout Ohio for a long time.
-We can help you, too.
+Our law firm helped injured workers throughout Ohio for a long time.
+We can and want to help you, too.

 Call (216) 313-9774 or contact us to schedule a free appointment to discuss your situation.